RacingThePlanet: RacingThePlanet: Nepal 2011

-220 competitors began the event, 168 competitors finished, and 38 countries were represented.
+A total of 220 competitors began the event, 168 competitors finished, and 38 countries were represented.

 RacingThePlanet: Jordan 2012

 The Roving Race moved to Jordan in 2012, taking in the areas of Wadi Rum and finishing in the UNESCO World Heritage Site of Petra.

 The course started in Wadi Rum and took competitors through four deserts world famous for being the area of operations of Lawrence of Arabia.
 The terrain was a varied landscape of canyons, cliffs, sand dunes, and gorges before finishing outside the treasury of Petra.

 The local manager and logistics team were members of the Bedouin community who have lived in the deserts for centuries.

 The race had the lowest retirement record of any RacingThePlanet event, with 92% of competitors finishing the race.